nikija/public/content/developers/distributor/widget.md

 ### Google Analytics

-If you want to track events in Distributor with Google Analytics, you have to use a named tracker (unnamed are not supported).
-You can provide a name of your tracker with [`gaTrackerName`](#gaTrackerName) option to Distributor.
+To enable Google Analytics in Distributor, you have to provide the [`analyticsTrackingId`](#analyticsTrackingId).
+After that, Distributor will automatically start sending events, using unnamed "default" tracker.
+Otherwise, if you use a named tracker, you can provide a name of your tracker with [`gaTrackerName`](#gaTrackerName) option to Distributor.
 Tracked events are:

 - `Loaded` - A website with Distributor was loaded.
 - `Opened` - The Distributor was opened.